Privacy Policy

 2.5.
 Email Newsletter

-The legal basis for sending the newsletter is your consent acc.
+To send our e-mail newsletter and to manage our newsletter subscribers, we use the CRM system Salesforce from the provider Salesforce Germany GmbH (Erika-Mann-Str.
+31, 80636 Munich).
+The legal basis for sending the newsletter is your consent within the meaning of Sd.
 Art.
 6 (1) lit. a GDPR.
-The registration for our newsletter takes place in the so-called double opt-in procedure.
-In this way, we ensure that no one can log in with other´s e-mail addresses (e.g. with your e-mail address).
-Your consent can be revoked at any time free of charge by clicking on the "unsubscribe link" at the end of each mailing.
-The legality of the data processing operations already carried out up to that point remains unaffected by the revocation.
-After unsubscribing from your e-mail address, we will store it for a period of 3 years on the basis of our legitimate interest (Art.
-6 (1) lit. f GDPR) in order to proof your original consent if necessary.
-To send out our newsletter, we use "Braze", a service of Braze Inc. (330 W 34th St 18th floor, New York, NY 10001, USA).
-With the help of Braze we can analyze our newsletter campaigns.
-When you open an e-mail sent with Braze, a connection is established with Braze's servers.
-This allows us to determine whether a newsletter message has been opened and which links have been clicked on.
-In addition, technical information such as the time of retrieval, the IP address, browser type and operating system of the recipient are registered.
+Registration for our newsletter takes place in the so-called double opt-in procedure.
+This ensures that no one can log in with someone else's email address (e.g. with your email address).
+Your consent can be revoked at any time free of charge by clicking on the "Unsubscribe link" at the end of each mailing.
+The lawfulness of the data processing operations that have already taken place up to that point remains unaffected by the revocation.
+After delisting your e-mail address, we will store it for 3 years on the basis of our legitimate interest (Art.
+6 (1) lit. f GDPR) in order to revoke your original consent, if applicable.
+With the help of Salesforce, we can analyze our newsletter campaigns.
+When you open an email sent with Salesforce, it connects to Salesforce's servers.
+This allows us to determine whether a newsletter message has been opened and which links have been clicked, if any.
+In addition, technical information such as the time of access, the IP address, browser type and operating system of the recipient are registered.
 This information is used exclusively for the statistical analysis of our newsletter.
-The purpose of these analyses is to better adapt future newsletters to the interests of the recipients.
-In addition, we use Braze to enable you to receive push messages via your browser when you visit our website on the basis of your consent.
-We have concluded a processor agreement with Braze within the meaning of Art.
-28 GDPR on the basis of the current EU standard contractual clauses for data transfer to the USA (https://www.braze.com/company/legal/dpa) and carried out a comprehensive risk assessment.
-General data protection information from Braze can be found at: https://www.braze.com/company/legal/privacy/.
+The purpose of these analyses is to better tailor future newsletters to the interests of the recipients.
+We have a processor agreement with Salesforce within the meaning of Art.
+Art.
+28 GDPR, which ensures that your data is processed exclusively within the scope of our mandate.
+Further information on Salesforce can be found in this data protection information under point 3.5.
+Customer and business partner databases.
+For general Salesforce privacy information, please visit: https://www.salesforce.com/de/company/privacy/.

 2.6.
 Web Analysis - Statistical Analyses of our Website